Holiday closure notice: Closed 25th, 26th December & 01st January. No other closures.

 FREE SHIPPING FOR ONLINE ORDERS OVER $350 *

 Disposable medical supplies are the new norm within the healthcare industry.
-From conventional syringes and needles to surgical procedure kits and trays, everywhere you look there are single-use items.
+From conventional syringes and needles to oral surgery packs and trays, everywhere you look there are single-use items.

 Wasteful?
 Over cautious?
 There are many different opinions surrounding what is necessary and what’s excessive but there is no denying how effective they are in reducing the spread of infection.